Gauge Invariance for Classical Massless Particles with Spin: Transitive Group Actions of the Poincaré Group

-The following quantities are invariant under proper, orthochronous Poincaré transformations, and therefore represent fixed features (or Casimir invariants) of the system's phase space:
+The following quantities are then invariant under proper, orthochronous Poincaré transformations, and therefore represent fixed features (or Casimir invariants) of the system's phase space:

-In the analogous quantum case, the last three of these invariant quantities, the spin-squared scalar $s^{2}$, would be quantized in increments of $\hbar$ (or, more precisely, $\hbar^{2}$).
-In our classical context, we are essentially working in the limit of large quantum numbers, in which the correspondence principle holds and these quantities are free to take on fixed but otherwise continuous real values.
+In the analogous quantum case, the third of these invariant quantities, the spin-squared scalar $s^{2}$, would be quantized in increments of $\hbar$ (or, more precisely, $\hbar^{2}$).
+In our classical context, we are essentially working in the limit of large quantum numbers, in which the correspondence principle holds and these quantities are free to take on fixed values from a continuous set of real numbers.
 Note, in particular, that the invariance of $s^{2}$ is entirely separate from issues of quantization, just as the invariance of $m^{2}$ does not require quantization.